livearchivist/wesdottoday/_posts/2021-08-05-on-nutanix.md

 > A quick note here for a few folks that felt burned at the time, I sought Nutanix out, not the other way around. ;)

-### As a SE
+---
+{: data-content="As a SE"}

 I can't stress this enough, **I didn't know what SLED was**.
 Oops.
 But I got in the door and started to figure out the ropes.
 Big thanks to Jay Gregg who took a chance on hiring me and mentoring me through the first 6-9 months.
 It was a rough transition from Customer to SE.

 I covered 10 1/2 states with [@sawelch1999](https://twitter.com/sawelch1999) and became Executive Platinum on AA in a matter of 6 months.
 I'm not sure we got a lot of selling done, but we certainly evangelized like crazy.
 Everyone we talked to had never heard of HCI, let alone Nut-A-Nix - surely we were a breakfast cereal.

 ![Scott Thompson, Mike Umphreys, and Wes Kennedy](/assets/images/nutanix-0.jpg)

 Our territory slowly began to shrink as the SLED team grew.
-Along the way I started to get to know amazing folks like [@Jadair_Nutanix](https://twitter.com/jadair_nutanix), [@convergednutant](https://twitter.com/convergednutant), [@wolfbrthr](https://twitter.com/wolfbrthr), and so many more.
+Along the way I started to get to know amazing folks like [@Jadair_Nutanix](https://twitter.com/jadair_nutanix), [@convergednutant](https://twitter.com/convergednutant), [@wolfbrthr](https://twitter.com/wolfbrthr), [@vPeteWalker](https://twitter.com/vPeteWalker), and so many more.
+Pete Walker has always been there for me.
+Always there to lend an ear when I have a problem or want to shoot the shit, and there to root for me and give me the confidence I need to move forward! <3 you Pete!
 The SLED SE team was close and we built a really great Slack culture, since we were a geo-distributed team.

 I worked in the same role for 5 years at Nutanix, servicing SLED customers of all sizes.
 I had 6 different managers during those five years, mostly because of the crazy growth we were going through.
 I worked for Mark Benson twice, in the same capacity!
 Big shout out to Mark Beaudreault for believing in me and really pushing me for promotions!
 Eventually I ended up being partnered with [@tlambke](https://twitter.com/tlambke) and we had a blast together traveling around and getting to know our customers.